Symbol Sage Sale Banner

 Have you ever wondered why goldfish are among the most popular pets in the world?
-One reason is because they are believed to bring good fortune and prosperity to the homes that take care of them.
-The design of the goldfish is also quite popular in use as charms and pendants to those who can’t really raise them as pets.
-But how did this all come about?
-Let’s find out.
+One reason is because believe them to bring good fortune and prosperity to the homes that take care of them.
+The design of these fish is also quite popular in use as charms and pendants to those who can’t really raise them as pets.

-History of Lucky Goldfish
+History of Goldfish as Lucky Symbols

 Two goldfish